Shaking up the office

 “For example, expanding boundaries allow for rapid expansion and diversification of the knowledge required by organisations.
 But they’re also making it harder to retain knowledge as team members may never meet in person, or may work for the organisation for a limited time.”

-Professor Aubert's team is interviewing Wellington businesses about their post-earthquake organisational processes at a time when they were forced to operate without traditional premises.
+Benoit’s team members are interviewing Wellington businesses about their post-earthquake organisational processes at a time when they were forced to operate without traditional premises.

 Another group of researchers is honing in on organisations’ increased fluidity of collaboration, which is occurring in response to the highly competitive digital environment.

-"High team fluidity isn’t a new concept, but the meaning of team fluidity is evolving," says team leader Dr Yi-Te Chiu, another researcher from the School of Information Management.
+“High team fluidity isn’t a new concept, but the meaning of team fluidity is evolving,” says team leader Dr Yi-Te Chiu from the School of Information Management.